thesuicidesquad/glue-atlas-etl-demo/README.md

 #### Deploy the stacks
 1. `cd deployment/aws` Go to the directory with the stacks
-2. `cdk synth GlueDemoStack` Generates CloudFormation template
+2. `cdk synth GlueDemoInfraStack` Generates CloudFormation template
-3. `cdk deploy GlueDemoStack` Deploy the stacks into your account
+3. `cdk deploy GlueDemoInfraStack` Deploy the stacks into your account

 ### Setup MongoDB Atlas
 Inside the directory `deployment/atlas` is Terraform templates for deploying a MongoDB Atlas project and cluster with VPC Peering enabled.
 You can also deploy the same environment using the Atlas Console.
 If you wonder how to setup API key for Terraform, refer to [here](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access/), and [this tutorial on creating Atlas cluster with VPC Peering](https://www.youtube.com/watch?v=PBa2uj4TG4I)